CVM Senior Seminars

 This is a collection of fourth-year veterinary student Senior Seminars.
 Seminars are a DVM-curriculum requirement that enable students to study a disease entity on the basis of a clinical case or series of cases, or conduct a short-term clinically-oriented research project.
 Seminars involve preparation of a written case report and an oral presentation.

-PLEASE NOTE: the Senior Seminars are available only to individuals on the Cornell Campus or using Cornell's VPN network.
-Individuals outside of outside of Cornell should contact the Veterinary Library Reference Services at vetref@cornell.edu.
+PLEASE NOTE: the Senior Seminars are available only to individuals on the Cornell Campus or those able to log in with Shibboleth.
+Individuals not affiliated with Cornell should contact the Veterinary Library Reference Services at vetref@cornell.edu.

 Browse